 If you are like most of our insurance clients, you want tested and proven evidence to support your pricing models.
 You are committed to growing your business, but not through reckless risk-taking.

-For more than 20 years, scientists at Cranfield University have helped insurers, utilities and government identify and mitigate environmental hazards like subsidence and flooding.
+For nearly 30 years, scientists at Cranfield University have helped insurers, utilities and government identify and mitigate environmental hazards like subsidence and flooding.

 Identify properties built on subsidence prone soils, in dry regions and in the presence of trees